Four- and six-photon stimulated Raman transitions for coherent qubit and qudit operations: Analytic Rabi frequency predictions

 where $\omega_{ij}$ is the angular frequency splitting between states $\ket{i}$ and $\ket{j}$ including corrections due to ac Stark shifts induced by the $R_\parallel$ and $R_\perp$ beams.
-Each term in Equations~\eqref{4photon_rabi} and~\eqref{6photon_rabi} corresponds to one of the resonant pathways drawn in Fig.~\ref{fig:paths_flopping}.
-We find convergence between these equations and numerical simulations of the full $\mathrm{D_{5/2}}$ interaction Hamiltonian detailed in SM~\ref{appendix:numericalsims}.
+Most of the terms in Equations~\eqref{4photon_rabi} and~\eqref{6photon_rabi} are represented as pathways in Fig.~\ref{fig:paths_flopping}.
+We find convergence between these equations and numerical simulations of the full $\mathrm{D_{5/2}}$ interaction Hamiltonian detailed in Appendix~\ref{appendix:numericalsims}.
 In general, ignoring interference between different pathways, the two-, four-, and six-photon transition Rabi frequencies scale as

 which corresponds to $(P_\perp P_\parallel)^{n/4}$ scaling with the beam powers for $n$-photon transitions.